Traveling between Osaka and Kyoto is easier than ever. The two cities are well-connected and there are numerous ways of making the journey.

 Covered by JR Pass

-Although there are 16 stations along this line, only local trains stop at all.
+Although there are 16 stations along this line, only local trains stop at all of them.
 The Special Rapid is the fastest and most convenient service in this line since it only stops at Osaka, Shin-Osaka, Takatsuki and Kyoto.

 The Special Rapid trains run between Osaka Station (departing from platforms 8, 9 and 10) and Kyoto Station and they take between 24 and 29 minutes (depending on the train schedule).
 Though they are slower than the bullet trains it’s the quickest way if you’re close to Osaka Station.
 Tickets are only 560 yen (or free with a JR Pass).